Health Department Leadership

 • Administrative Care Coordination/Ombudsman Program

-Division of Addictions Services Ken Collins, Director
+Division of Behavioral Health, Ken Collins, Acting Director

 (410) 996-5106